grafana/grafana/docs/sources/datasources/aws-cloudwatch/query-editor/index.md

 ##### Period macro

 If you're using a CloudWatch [`SEARCH`](https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/search-expression-syntax.html) expression, you may want to use the `$__period_auto` macro rather than specifying a period explicitly.
-The `$__period_auto` macro will resolve to a [CloudWatch period](https://docs.aws.amazon.com/AmazonCloudWatch/latest/APIReference/API_GetMetricData.html) that is suitable for the choosen time range.
+The `$__period_auto` macro will resolve to a [CloudWatch period](https://docs.aws.amazon.com/AmazonCloudWatch/latest/APIReference/API_GetMetricData.html) that is suitable for the chosen time range.

 #### Deep-link Grafana panels to the CloudWatch console